 Click to download the handouts.

-- Cardiac Diet: Heart-healthy diet 8 steps from the Mayo Clinic
+Cardiac Diet: Heart-healthy diet 8 steps from the Mayo Clinic

-- Diabetic Diet: Eating_Diabetes from the NIDDK
+Diabetic Diet: Eating and Diabetes from the NIDDK

-- Acid Reflux: Anti-reflux diet
+Acid Reflux: Anti-reflux diet

 Patients often have questions about what kind of diet to follow when they have acid reflux, heartburn or stomach ulcers.
 Here is a simple handout to answer your basic questions.